 What is RPA?

 Think of RPA as a virtual employee that can fetch and interact with data from disparate systems just like a living person would.
 RPA is a platform and application agnostic that operates at the user interface level — or presentation layer — allowing an RPA bot to do anything a trained user can do.
-Since RPA does not operate at a program level, it does not require any code-level changes to your software systems, thereby leaving the underlying applications and IT infrastructure untouched.
+Since RPA does not operate at a program level, it does not require any code-level changes to your software systems, thereby leaving the underlying applications such as Payroll and IT infrastructure untouched.

 Manual tasks that are often associated with the access and sharing of data between two separate and unrelated systems are ideal for an RPA bot.
 Some examples include: Logging in to the legacy applications; Generating or downloading files and reports; Inputting and sorting the downloaded data into spreadsheets; Logging in to the cloud ERP; Updating or creating account, item, customer and supplier records; Sending notifications and updating legacy systems.
 RPA removes the barriers of cloud ERP adoption by automating the tasks that would otherwise have to be manually performed on two or more applications.